csonuryilmaz/heybot/heybot/README.md

 **4. OPERATION= Check-New**

-It checks whether *redmine* has new issues with given status(optional) and sends a notification message to defined *slack* channel.
+It checks whether *redmine* has new issues with given status(optional) and sends a notification message to defined *slack* channel/user.
+(Post to channel configuration is done from slack panel.
+Please, check out below notes.)
 For example; you can get notifications about newly added issues from a redmine project.

 Required Parameters: